 Austin Fuell was previously charged with murder as a minor, but the Clermont County Prosecutor’s Office said Thursday Fuell is now charged with aggravated murder as an adult.

-He is facing two counts of murder, kidnapping, and tampering with evidence in the murder of Khristopher Ketring June 11.
+He is facing two counts of murder and one count each of aggravated murder, kidnapping, and tampering with evidence in the murder of Khristopher Ketring June 11.

 Fuell is charged alongside 20-year-old Bryson Michaelis who was indicted on a charge of aggravated murder and an additional two counts of murder in the killing June 21.